lizardking/SolarEdge.net/README.md

 * __SolarEdgeFullData__ has properties for all data points that can be received from the inverter and from the meter.
 * __SolarEdgeBaseData__ has only a small subset of properties containing only the most important data.

+The data classes are fully decorated with _Category_, _DisplayName_, _Description_ and _TypeConverter_ attributes for easy use in controls (e.g. propertygrid control) or frameworks supporting them.
+In addition the data classes are also decorated with the _DataContract_ and _DataMember_ attributes so they can be used in WCF (windows communication foundation).

 SolarEdgeDataFetcher
 ====================
 This project contains the DataFetcher class which encapsulates all reading functions to get the SolarEdge data from the inverter and/or the meter.
 When started the data fetcher will poll for new data at user definable intervals and map the data to SolarEdgeData objects as found in the SolarEdgeData project.

 Since the SolarEdge inverters only accept a single ModBus.TCP connection at a time, this class is implemented as a singleton class to prevent accidental instanciation of several instances.
 Access the static DataFetcher.Instance property to get the singleton instance of the class.

-The DataFetcher class has several config properties which should be set before clalling Start().
+The DataFetcher class has several config properties which should be set before calling Start().

 Config properties
 -----------------